matys2022/DeltaCZP/README.md

-# DeltaCZP
+# DeltaCZP - Mathias Samek 3.B
-This is a repo used to publish my progress within the CzP subject
+This is a repo for my progress within the CzP subject